This page is intended for egg recipients

 Considerations When Using Egg Donors

 Patients will sometimes comment that they would rather adopt since the baby “would not be mine anyway”.
 While adoption is a wonderful option to consider, the process is not always easy, and many patients may find the barriers too difficult to overcome.
 When donors provide their eggs, they give up their rights to the eggs.
 These eggs can not become a baby without the recipient.
 The recipient will provide life to the embryos and her role as the baby’s mother is not questioned by anyone.
-In the eyes of a child born to a donor egg recipient, their mother is the person that gave birth to them and provided for them as a baby.
+In the eyes of a child born to a donor egg recipient, their mother is the person that gave birth to them and provided for them as they grow up.
 The bond between a mother and her babies is one of the most powerful bonds possible between two people.
 We have years of experience working with women and their partners making the transition to using donor eggs and have not yet encountered a woman that regretted her decision to use donated eggs.

 Our physicians are open to exploring the option of using donor eggs and donor embryos, but will not “push” someone into a treatment using egg donors or donated embryos.
 You need to know the facts and all of your options.
 Our doctors will not shy away from discussing the topic when appropriate, but the final decision will always rest with the patient.
-Our program is open to patients who want to learn more about our programs.
+Our program is open to patients who want to learn more without commitments or cost.
 Patients are free to investigate the donor program, review donor profiles, and ask any questions without having to feel obligated to make a decision.
 A recipient must be ready to use donor eggs before we proceed with the matching process.
 We feel confident that our donor egg program can work for most patients that have failed IVF, have advanced maternal age, recurrent pregnancy losses due to problems with the eggs, and ovarian failure.
 Having children and sharing in the joy of raising a family is ultimately the goal of patients seeking help.
 Of course, everyone woman wants to use her own eggs, but sometimes that is not possible.
 Genetics do not make families, family bonds make families.

 Types of Donation: